Coleridge-Initiative/big-data-and-social-science/docs/04-ChapterDB.md

 We use query languages to manipulate data in a database (e.g., to add, update, or delete data elements) and to retrieve (raw and aggregated) data from a database (e.g., data elements that certain properties).
-Relational DBMSs support SQL, a simple, powerful query language with a strong formal foundation based on logic, a foundation that allows relational DBMSs to perform a wide variety of sophisticated optimizations.
+Most Relational DBMSs support SQL, a simple, powerful query language with a strong formal foundation based on logic, a foundation that allows relational DBMSs to perform a wide variety of sophisticated optimizations.
 SQL is used for three main purposes: